-As described in ORAUT-OTIB-0020, some cases without complete monitoring data can be processed based on assumptions and methodologies that do not involve coworker data (ORAUT 2011).
+As described in ORAUT-OTIB-0020, Use of Coworker Dosimetry Data for External Dose Assignment, some cases without complete monitoring data can be processed based on assumptions and methodologies that do not involve coworker data (ORAUT 2011).
 For example, many cases in the first category can be processed by the assignment of ambient external and internal doses based on information in the relevant site technical basis documents (TBDs).

-Pantex used a variety of film and thermoluminescent dosimeter (TLD) dosimetry systems, as described in the latest revision of ORAUT-TKBS-0013-6, Pantex Plant - Occupational External Dose, (currently in the NIOSH comment resolution phase).
-In this TIB, see Attachment A, Pantex External Dose Coworker Study Instructions (1960 to 2010), for a description of these systems.
+Pantex used a variety of film and thermoluminescent dosimeter (TLD) dosimetry systems, as described in the latest revision of ORAUT-TKBS-0013-6, Pantex Plant - Occupational External Dose (ORAUT 2015a).
+In this TIB, see Attachment A, External Dose Coworker Study Instructions (1960 to 2010), for a description of these systems.